povilaspy/tweet_sentiment_extraction_kaggle/README.md

-# tweet_sentiment_extraction_kaggle
+# Kaggle Competition (2020): Tweet Sentiment Extraction

-Competition: which words lead to the tweet sentiment label ('negative', 'neutral' or 'positive')
+Competition task: extract which words lead to the tweet sentiment label ('negative', 'neutral' or 'positive')